 PRINCIPAL ARCHITECT, INTERIOR DESIGNER, FOUNDER

-Amy started her career with Overcash-Demmitt Architects in Charlotte, NC where she was involved in designing various projects with Nations Bank and the Student Health facility at Davidson College.
-Both were great learning experiences for her.
+Amy Conner-Murphy received her Bachelor of Architecture from Auburn University.
+Amy then started her career with Overcash-Demmitt Architects in Charlotte, NC where she was involved in designing various projects with Nations Bank and the Student Health facility at Davidson College.
 She then joined Merriman Associates/Architects, headquartered in Dallas, TX, as a Director in their Charlotte office, managing design projects in Charlotte and south Florida.
 Part of her responsibilities there included being on the Executive Management Team, Marketing and Business Development, and Director of Design.
-Those days were intense, but Amy says that she learned an incredible amount about the inner workings of an architectural practice and about business in general.
+In 1995, Amy left Merriman Associates to become a Vice President for WGM Design, again in Charlotte working on high profile projects including the Yager Corporate Headquarters, a South Park high rise building for ACC Management, and Durham Academy.

 “Our goal is a custom experience… centered around listening carefully to your needs.
 We will help you discover your goals and work with you to carefully understand all the layers to the fulfilling life you want to live in your new home.”